 Types of assistance:

-Find the program detail and apply directly or contact your closest Community Action Agency (see above).
+Find the program detail and apply directly or contact your closest Community Action Agency (see below).

 This program is mostly to help pay your heating and cooling cost but it may also help fix, repair or replace broken windows for energy efficient ones.

-Find more info about the program eligibility or contact your closest Community Action Agency (see above).
+Find more info about the program eligibility or contact your closest Community Action Agency (see below).

 LIHWAP is a federally funded program that helps households with their home water and wastewater bills.
 At the time of writing this resources, it is not clear where you need to apply.
 We recommend you apply at the same office as the LIHEAP program above.